© V. Tony Hauser

 Adam's second book, Rescuing Canada's Right: Blueprint for a Conservative Revolution (co-written with Tasha Kheiriddin), published in 2005, was called "the most forward-thinking book on Canadian conservatism in more than a generation" by the Toronto Sun.
 His first book, Gritlock: Are the Liberals in Forever?, (co-written with Peter G. White), was released in 2001.
 He has worked as a researcher on several books including both of Lord (Conrad) Black's presidential biographies: Franklin Delano Roosevelt: Champion of Freedom and The Invincible Quest: The Life of Richard Milhous Nixon.

-In the voluntary sector, Adam is a director of the Schmeelk Canada Foundation and the Canadian Taxpayers Federation, a member of the Circle of Young Ambassadors of the Montreal Cancer Institute, on the Communications Committee of Golf Canada (formerly the Royal Canadian Golf Association) and a board member of Invest Crowdfund Québec.
+In the voluntary sector, Adam is a director of the Schmeelk Canada Foundation and the Canadian Taxpayers Federation, a member of the Executive Committee of the Quebec Chapeter of the Institute of Corporate Directors, a member of the Circle of Young Ambassadors of the Montreal Cancer Institute, on the Communications Committee of Golf Canada (formerly the Royal Canadian Golf Association) and a board member of Invest Crowdfund Québec.
 He is currently a member of SCOREGolf magazine's Top 100 courses in Canada ranking panel.

 He is a co-founder of the Saint-Lawrence Consortium, a private club for young business leaders.
 He was a board member of the foundation of the Naval Museum of Québec from 2006-2008, and was co-founder and finance chair of the 2008 Canadian Constitutional Affairs Conference at Laval University, a national meeting of law students to discuss the future of federalism in Canada.
 He is currently a member the editorial advisory board of the Canadian edition of Campaigns & Elections magazine.